Texas Beetle Photographs Organized by Family

 *(If you want to store live critters in a hotel room refrigerator, make sure to check the refrigerator's temperature setting as it's likely on the coldest setting which may be fatal to your bugs.)

 After the first series of pix, I enlarge the images on the back of the camera to check the condition of the bug as they sometimes have debris on them, often from the tissue in the vial.
 If such is present, I rub a finger over the top of the bug which usually is sufficient to clear the insect of unwanted debris.
+While checking the first series of photos, I place a suitable bottle top over the critter to keep it in place.

 Lord knows it helps to have the likes of Ed Riley spurring you on, assuring you that "this is a really good beetle!", while deep-sixing the common stuff that you already shot one time or another.
-(Unfortunately, Ed's drive doesn't diminish in the morn, and we usually get to the breakfast table before the grad students drag in!)
+(Unfortunately, Ed's drive doesn't diminish in the morning, and we usually get to the breakfast table before the grad students drag in!)

 For the fastest (least cooperative) bugs e.g. many carabids, we often put a glass vial of EtOAc on top of them until they seem to slow down enough for our purposes.
 While this is generally effective, it also often (understandably) leads to excessive grooming on the bug's part once the vial is removed.
 If a particularly large dose of EtOAc is required to slow them down, they sometimes loose functionality in their hind legs...
 This condition may or may not be readily apparent in the resulting photos.